Managing to Learn: Gaining Agreement (1 Day Class)

 Note: each participant will receive a copy of Managing to Learn.

-2. Next, you’ll get the chance to develop your own eyes and ears to recognize effective A3 stories.
+- Next, you’ll get the chance to refocus your own eyes and ears to recognize effective A3 stories.
 You’ll describe the problem-solving thinking that is required for each section of the A3 for the PDCA story it tells to be effective.

-3. Then, you’ll create your own A3s.
+- Then, you’ll work on your own A3s.
 You’ll address real problems you’re already working on every day for this exercise.
 You’ll work in small groups to read, discuss, and evaluate each other's A3s.
 And then you’ll have the chance to coach each other, offering guidance on how to improve each other’s A3 stories.